 But we're talking about a behavioral principle, not an isolated case.
 If you harangue people long enough with a belligerent interrogation, you can physically touch them and catch them off-guard.
 It disturbs them so much, you really can't predict how they will behave.
 Like Williams, they might lash out at you.

 Americans, safe and secluded in their friendly political and socio-economic communities, should take note.
-The divisions and hostilities in our nation have reached a point that a belligerent interrogation can touch off civil unrest at a level we civilized Americans have not seen--that most other nations have experienced more than once.
+The divisions and hostilities in our nation have reached a point that a belligerent interrogation can touch off civil unrest at a level that civilized Americans have not seen--that most other nations have experienced more than once.
 They would not fall for Douglas's ruse so easily.